seankwilliams/modern-footnotes/modern-footnotes/readme.txt

 4. http://prismtechstudios.com/modern-footnotes/modern-footnotes-4.png

 == Changelog ==
+= 1.4.5 =
-1.4.5 - 4/21/21 - Fix to issue where footnotes would sometimes interfere with line height.
-Only load CSS/JS for Modern Footnotes on pages where it's used.
+* Fix to issue where footnotes would sometimes interfere with line height.
+* Only load CSS/JS for Modern Footnotes on pages where it's used.
+* Add option to show tooltips on hover.
+* Add title attribute to a element that opens footnotes.
+* Fixed issue with rendering footnotes in excerpts.
+* Fixed issue related to WordPress back-end compatibility with other plugins.

+=1.4.4=
-1.4.4 - 4/7/21 - Fixed PHP warning
+* Fixed PHP warning

+=1.4.3=
+* Add an option to list footnotes at the bottom of an RSS feed

+=1.4.2=
-1.4.3 - 3/29/21 - Add an option to list footnotes at the bottom of an RSS feed 1.4.2 - 3/17/21 - Change "x" button to only close one collapsible footnote at a time to prevent mobile scrolling issues 1.4.1 - 3/9/21 - Added CSS to make the footnotes list display better with some themes.
+* Change "x" button to only close one collapsible footnote at a time to prevent mobile scrolling issues

+=1.4.1=
+* Added CSS to make the footnotes list display better with some themes.

+=1.4=
-1.4 - 3/8/21 - Added option to list footnotes at bottom of the page.
+* Added option to list footnotes at bottom of the page.
 Fixed issue where Display Posts plugin would cause posts to sometimes render with incorrect numbering.

+=1.3.11=
-1.3.11 - 6/23/20 - Prepared plugin for localization
+* Prepared plugin for localization

+=1.3.10=
-1.3.10 - 6/17/20 - Fixed problem on pages that listed multiple posts where footnote numbers wouldn't reset.
+* Fixed problem on pages that listed multiple posts where footnote numbers wouldn't reset.
 Added an option to reset footnote numbering with an attribute.
 Fixed a minor code issue with the Gutenberg editor.

+=1.3.9=
-1.3.9 - 12/29/19 - Fixed problem in Chrome where a footnote near the right side of the screen would appear with compressed width on desktop
+* Fixed problem in Chrome where a footnote near the right side of the screen would appear with compressed width on desktop

+=1.3.8=
-1.3.8 - 11/12/19 - Fixed problems with some custom implementations where footnotes wouldn't open due to extra DOM elements being placed between the footnote link & content
+* Fixed problems with some custom implementations where footnotes wouldn't open due to extra DOM elements being placed between the footnote link & content

+=1.3.7=
-1.3.7 - 11/7/19 - Fixed JavaScript error
+* Fixed JavaScript error

+=1.3.6=
-1.3.6 - 11/6/19 - Fix for problem where clicking on a footnote with the same numbering as another footnote would open both footnotes
+* Fix for problem where clicking on a footnote with the same numbering as another footnote would open both footnotes

+=1.3.5=
-1.3.5 - 10/28/19 - Fix for problem where footnote numbering would incorrectly start with '3' in some cases, especially when combined with the Yoast SEO plugin
+* Fix for problem where footnote numbering would incorrectly start with '3' in some cases, especially when combined with the Yoast SEO plugin

+=1.3.4=
+* Fix for problem where some extra, empty footnotes would randomly appear

+=1.3.3=
-1.3.4 - 10/23/19 - Fix for problem where some extra, empty footnotes would randomly appear 1.3.3 - 10/16/19 - Fix issue where applying multiple formats in conjunction with footnotes in the Gutenberg editor would mess up footnote formatting
+* Fix issue where applying multiple formats in conjunction with footnotes in the Gutenberg editor would mess up footnote formatting

+=1.3.2=
+* Fix issue where links inside footnotes wouldn't appear inline with other text

+=1.3.1=
+* Updated style so that long links are truncated with ellipsis in tooltips

+=1.3.0=
-1.3.2 - 9/18/19 - Fix issue where links inside footnotes wouldn't appear inline with other text 1.3.1 - 9/18/19 - Updated style so that long links are truncated with ellipsis in tooltips 1.3.0 - 2/19/19 - Fixed problem where Classic Editor button did not appear in WP 5.x.
+* Fixed problem where Classic Editor button did not appear in WP 5.x.
 Added Gutenberg button.
 Allow shortcode within footnotes.

+=1.2.7=
-1.2.7 - 1/29/19 - Fixed additional shortcode rendering issue in RSS feeds.
+* Fixed additional shortcode rendering issue in RSS feeds.

+=1.2.6=
-1.2.6 - 1/28/19 - Removed footnote shortcodes from rendering in RSS feeds.
+* Removed footnote shortcodes from rendering in RSS feeds.

+=1.2.5=
-1.2.5 - 11/30/18 - Fixed issue with footnotes causing line breaks.
+* Fixed issue with footnotes causing line breaks.

+=1.2.4=
-1.2.4 - 11/30/18 - Fixed a problem where HTML tags could not be entered inside a footnote.
+* Fixed a problem where HTML tags could not be entered inside a footnote.

+=1.2.3=
-1.2.3 - 11/1/18 - Tested with WordPress 5.0
+* Tested with WordPress 5.0

+=1.2.2=
-1.2.2 - 10/8/18 - Changed license from LGPL to GPL2.
+* Changed license from LGPL to GPL2.

+=1.2.1=
-1.2.1 - 10/3/18 - Fixed a problem where footnote would improperly size when it was opened multiple times at the edge of a container
+* Fixed a problem where footnote would improperly size when it was opened multiple times at the edge of a container

+=1.2=
-1.2 - 9/14/18 - Stopped using href="#" for `a` HTML elements for increased theme compatibility.
+* Stopped using href="#" for `a` HTML elements for increased theme compatibility.
 Added ability to have a custom shortcode.
 Added a custom CSS area.
 Added the ability to manually override citations.

+=1.1.4=
-1.1.4 - 1/27/18 - Fixed issue where footnote numbering wouldn't be sequential when other plugins like TablePress caused shortcodes to render in a different order than they appear in the HTML.
+* Fixed issue where footnote numbering wouldn't be sequential when other plugins like TablePress caused shortcodes to render in a different order than they appear in the HTML.

+=1.1.3=
-1.1.3 - 1/11/18 - Fixed issue where icon was not showing in the admin MCE editor 1.1.2 - 1/6/18 - Fixed problem where scripts were enqueued incorrectly.
+* Fixed issue where icon was not showing in the admin MCE editor

+=1.1.2=
+* Fixed problem where scripts were enqueued incorrectly.

+=1.1.1=
-1.1.1 - 11/22/17 - Fixed error occuring in PHP versions below 5.3
+* Fixed error occuring in PHP versions below 5.3

+=1.1=
-1.1 - 11/8/17 - Added option to use expandable version of footnotes on desktop instead of the default tooltip style.
+* Added option to use expandable version of footnotes on desktop instead of the default tooltip style

-1.0 - 4/1/17 - initial version.
+=1.0=
+* initial version